animator/titus2/README.md

 > **IT Team**: We are still implementing the scoring engine in Go/Java/C++.

 Scenario 2:
-> **IT Team**: We are still figuring out how to read the model.pkl file you provided in Java.
+> **IT Team**: We are still figuring out how to read the model.pkl file you provided.

 . .